Kevin J. Sweeney: Bishop of Paterson

-Pope Francis appointed Sweeney as bishop of the Diocese of Paterson on April 15, 2020.
-He was consecrated by Bishop Joseph W. Tobin on July 1, 2020.
+Pope Francis appointed Sweeney as bishop of Paterson on April 15, 2020.
+He was consecrated at the Cathedral of Saint John the Baptist in Paterson by Cardinal Joseph W. Tobin on July 1, 2020, with Bishops Arthur J. Serratelli, and Nicholas DiMarzio acting as co-consecrators.
 Attendance at the ceremony was limited to about 100 people due to restrictions from the COVID-19 pandemic.